CARS

 signing of a new engine and technical support

-new era, and in February 2009 the new Lola Mazda
+a new era, and in February 2009 the Lola Mazda

-took to the track for the first time at Snetterton.
+Coupé took to the track for the first time

-truly realised, and the 2009 season was punctuated
+promise was never truly realised, and the 2009

-that denied the team any degree of success.
-Despite
+engine failures that denied the team any degree

 In